radus7efan/stock-price-predictor/README.md

 - The prediction algorithm is the one suggested, with the only change that for the second and third prices, the operation (add or subtract of the difference) is randomly decided.

-  * first predicted (`n+1`) data point is same as the second highest value present in the 10 data points
+  * first predicted (`n+1`) data point is same as the second-highest value present in the 10 data points
   * `n+2` data point has half the difference between `n` and `n+1`
   * `n+3` data point has 1/4th the difference between `n+1` and `n+2`